joshbegley/nyt-latest/README.md

 **Is Messi about to play in what could be the coldest soccer match on record?**\
-`Inter Miami is set to play Sporting Kansas City at Children's Mercy Park, with the temperature forecast to be well below freezing.`\
+`Inter Miami is set to play Sporting Kansas City at Children's Mercy Park, with the temperature forecast to be well below freezing`\
 https://nytimes.com/athletic/6143451/2025/02/18/is-lionel-messi-about-to-play-in-the-coldest-soccer-match-on-record/

 **A Lonely Holdout Where Republicans Still Resist Trump: Utah**\